Arteaga2k/problema3/app/Twig/doc/recipes.rst

     echo $twig->render('index.twig', array('name' => 'Fabien'));

-Now that the ``base.twig`` templates is defined in an array loader, you can remove it from the database, and everything else will still work as before.
+Now that the ''base.twig'' templates is defined in an array loader, you can remove it from the database, and everything else will still work as before.

 .. _callback: http://www.php.net/manual/en/function.is-callable.php